 Next I have to get them there.
 First I have to deal with the “Who’s turn is it to sit in the front” argument (I never have any idea).
 Then I have to fight my way through the after school traffic only to arrive late and be glared at by the receptionist.

 I’m lucky that, most of the time I don’t need any childcare.
 Then the summer holidays arrive.
 While my work is flexible I can’t actually take 6 weeks off.
 My youngest isn’t keen on holiday camps and the like and will only go if she can stay with her brother.
 You can imagine how he loves that.
 I spend ages researching suitable camps that allow 6 and 8 year olds to stay together.
-These are few and far between.
+These are few and far between so it takes up a lot of mum life admin hours.

-This is the most high pressure bit.
+This is the most high pressure bit of mum life admin.
 If I drop the ball, the consequence is likely to be a heart broken child.
 I experienced this first hand when I completely forgot I was supposed to be at Boy Child’s school to taste the chocolate bar he’d made.
 I wasn’t even doing anything, I just totally forgot until I was walking out of the door for pick up.
 I’m not sure who cried more, me or him.

 This part of my role also incorporates taxi driver (see the issues highlighted in the appointments section).
 I’ve put limits on how many activities we do (Boy Child would do everything if I let him).
 Even then, we still only have two days a week where I don’t have to make sure they are in the right place, at the right time, with the right stuff.